5 Reasons to Stop Cross-selling

 We all know about the inherent risk of having all our eggs in one basket.
 For professional services firms a good practical guide is that things start to become too risky when a client makes up more than 20% of your fee base.
 By relying on cross-selling other parts of your firm into the one client, you risk disrupting that balance.

-But there’s another, less obvious, financial risk and it’s about protecting your fee base.
-Sometimes it’s much lower risk to be one of many service providers rather than having a monopoly on fees.
+But there’s another, less obvious, financial risk and it’s about protecting your margins.

 Consider this...